John Lear

 John Olsen Lear (December 3, 1942 – March 29, 2022) was an American aviator and UFO conspiracy theorist.
 A son of Learjet magnate Bill Lear, Lear set multiple records, later flying cargo planes for the CIA during the Vietnam era.
-In the 1980s, he began speaking of alien collusion with secret governmental forces, and in the second half of the decade, Lear was "probably the most influential source" of UFO conspiracies.
+In the 1980s, he began speaking of alien collusion with secret governmental forces, and in the second half of the decade, Lear was "probably the most influential source" of UFO conspiracy theories.

 Early life

 John Olsen Lear was born on December 3, 1942, to industrialist and future Learjet founder Bill Lear and his wife Moya Marie Olsen Lear.
 He was named after his maternal grandfather, famous comedian John Olsen.
 His second and third birthday parties were covered in the "Society" page of an Ohio paper.

 Lear graduated from the Institut Le Rosey boarding school in Switzerland and attended Wichita State University.

 Aviator career

 In 1956, Lear flew his first flight at age 14.
 His first solo flight was at 16, and in 1960, Lear was hired as a pilot and public relationship representative by his father's company.
 In 1962, Lear crashed a biplane during stunt flying at his boarding school; he underwent an emergency tracheotomy, a five-hour surgery, and a long convalescence.

 That year, Lear agreed to attend a Pasadena, California Art College.
 He was given $5,000 to pay the tuition fee but lost it in the stock market.
-Lear and his father remained estranged -- when his father died in 1979, John Lear was excluded from the will, which was generous to John's children.
+Lear and his father remained estranged, and when his father died in 1979, John Lear was excluded from the will, which was generous to John's children.

 In 1965, Lear was employed by the Paul Kelly Flying Service when its founder was killed while piloting a LearJet.
 Lear testified at the Civil Aeronautics Board investigation into the crash.

 Between May 23 and 26, 1966, Lear and a crewmate flew a record-breaking flight around the world in a LearJet that covered 22,000 miles in 50 hours and 39 minutes.
 In August 1966, Lear was featured in the Wichita Press after he piloted a LearJet carrying the rock band The Byrds and the trip inspired them to write a song about the plane.
 The track, titled "2-4-2 Foxtrot (The Lear Jet Song)", samples Lear's voice as he speaks over the radio.

 In 1968, Air Force personnel from Hamilton Air Force Base launched a rescue effort to help Lear land after heavy San Francisco fog interfered with landing.
 Traffic was cleared from the Golden Gate Bridge in anticipation of a forced landing.
 After a helicopter pilot established visual contact, Lear was able to successfully land at the base.

 Lear flew planes for the CIA between 1967 and 1983.

 In 1980, Lear was covered in local press when he lost a billing dispute with his natural gas provider.
 That November, Lear ran for Nevada State Senate, earning the endorsement of a "Coalition for Affordable Energy".